 In the future, I’ll miss the challenge of staging a decent family photo on a late fall afternoon.
-In the beginning, getting a picture with everyone looking at the camera was hard.
-Recently, the tricky part has been getting all three girls to agree on the winning print.
+Initially, getting a picture with everyone looking at the camera was hard.
+The tricky part has recently been getting all three girls to agree on the winning print.

 Why did we struggle every year to corral three kids and a dog?
 I guess the photo was our way of sharing our most significant work all year.
 And since we don’t see each other often enough, it was a way of marking time by showing how much the girls had grown over a year.
-Now they’ve reached ages where most of the growth happens on the inside.
+Now, they’ve reached ages where most of the growth happens on the inside.
 Hopefully, our paths will cross soon, and you’ll experience these almost-fully-grown women.

 I hoped our Christmas card would make people smile

 When I sent out our cards, I felt satisfied with the closing ceremony I’d created for our tradition.
 My silly picture had taken some of the sting out of this being the end, and I knew it would give people a good laugh.
 I felt like I’d marked two decades of meaningful work raising three young women who hadn’t yet turned into hoochie mamas.
 It was like throwing myself a virtual retirement party after my swan song.

 My younger two daughters didn’t love the letter because they felt like the note ought to finger their sister as the culprit behind the end of the tradition.
-But as I pointed out, she was doing what oldest children tend to do — reaching the next developmental stage first.
-They would have ended up feeling the same way about the Christmas card photo sooner or later.
+But as I pointed out, she was doing what oldest children tend to do — first reaching the next developmental stage.
+They would have felt the same way about the Christmas card photo sooner or later.

 I was surprised by how much the end of our tradition resonated